Kreyren/kreyren/README.md

 ![](img/kreyren_wiki_header.png)

-# kreyren
-Personal tracking for issues that i need to resolve to be used as a reference for someone else and/or for peer-review of the solution

 ## Donate

-If you like my work, then consider supporting me financially:
+If you find value in my work and wish to support me, then you can do so by sending me [Monero](https://www.getmonero.org):

 XMR:87YCw3f8urfQEK5ZynYCeQ6G2Sp41vzwJTmBwb8s981TGVWLhiFGC2zWssN1Pwd1HhD3gYjkXWtC8EQhiyZFogUVVascYqS

 ![](./img/monero-qrcode.png)

+Donations from other cryptocurrencies can be done through [fixedfloat.com](https://fixedfloat.com)